Support for image and video files, as well as a growing collection of massive handmade 3D environments!

 Set the time of your scenario exactly as you need it with a 24-hour cycle for day and night!
 The sun and moon are automatically positioned and the lighting is adjusted for bright days, dark nights and atmospheric dusks and dawns.

 Have you ever wondered what a fairy tree would look like in a real fairy forest?
 Or want to transfer your desert scene to Mars?
 With Hue Shift, you can recolor your map with a single slider.
-This example map is the Elventree by Dynamic Dungeons.

 The standard D&D scale of 1 inch equals 5 feet is not for you?
 The distance between the players and the map can be increased for exploration, large battles, or tabletop wargaming systems.